LINQ Group Join in C#

 Projecting the Result to a Named Type:

-So far the examples we have discussed, we have projected the result to an anonymous type, Can we Project the Result to a Named type?
+So far, in the examples we have discussed, we have projected the result to an anonymous type.
+Can we Project the Result to a Named type?
 Yes, it is also possible to project the result to a named type instead of an anonymous type.
 Let us see how we can do this.
-First, create a class file with the name GroupEmployeeByDepartment.cs with the required properties that you want in the result set.
-As per our requirement, we have created the class with the following two properties.
+First, create a class file named GroupEmployeeByDepartment.cs with the required properties you want in the result set.
+We have created the class with the following two properties per our requirements.

 using System.Collections.Generic;